vapoursynth/vapoursynth/doc/vspipe.rst

 ``-p, --progress``
     Print progress to stderr

+``    --filter-time``
+    Records the time spent in each filter and prints it out at the end of processing.

 ``-i, --info``
     Show video info and exit

+``-g, --graph <simple/full>``
+    Print output node filter graph in dot format to outfile and exit

 ``-v, --version``
     Show version info and exit